rcmdnk/octopress-share-numbers/README.md

 and store to the memory.
 But only buttons which are enabled are shown in **sharing_custom.html**.
 (Useful if you want to use in other places.)

+If you want to show all buttons, use `share_all: true`.

 `n_cores` is used in the plugin, to decide how many threads should run.